Euro20179/Euro20179.github.io/README.md

 * BLINK: annoying
 * SOFTBLINK: blink but smooth transition
 * PLACEHOLDER: kinda just grey unslectable text
-* KEYBOARD: css for the kbd element
+* KBD: css for the kbd element
 * SAMP: css for the samp element
 * CMD: css for a cmd element (same css as SAMP)